rftpnet/craftbox/README.md

-# craftbox - A minimal Minecraft Java server container image
+# craftbox - A small Minecraft Java server container image

 craftbox is a small container image for running a Minecraft server jar with **Temurin JRE on Alpine**.